 - Master's: Considered a requirement for some upper-level management jobs in justice administration, this graduate degree typically requires two to three years of full-time study.
 Advanced positions in fields like security management and public safety are common for graduates.

 Justice administration education usually consists of a mix of criminal justice, administration and psychology training.
-Coursework typical of online degrees in justice administration usually includes some combination of the following:
+Coursework typical of online criminal justice degrees in justice administration usually includes some combination of the following:

 - Policy development and evaluation